 Top 5 Picky Eater Mistakes Parents Make:

 Kids can smell pressure a mile away, and they are not trained athletes who perform well under pressure.
 It’s quite the opposite.
-Pressuring our kids to eat will create negative feelings towards mealtimes in the child.
+Pressuring our kids to eat will create negative feelings in the child towards meal times.

-Try to create a no-pressure environment at meal time, so the child has an opportunity to loose the fear of trying new foods.
+What to do instead: Create a no-pressure environment at meal times, so the child has an opportunity to lose the fear of trying new foods.
 It will be hard, but take a step back and try.

-2. Making the child make a “happy plate.”
+2. Encouraging the child to make a “happy plate.”

-Many parents rely on dinner time for their child to get all the nutrients they might have missed during the day, and while finishing the plate might make the parent feel better about the nutrition the child might have taken in, pushing a child to make a happy plate is the same thing as pressuring our kids to eat.
+Many parents rely on dinner time for their child to get all the nutrients they might have missed throughout the day.
+While finishing the plate might make the parent feel better about the nutrition the child might have taken in, pushing a child to make a “happy plate” is the same thing as pressuring kids to eat.

 3. Bribing kids with dessert.

-Bribing kids with sweets typically served as dessert, is never a good idea because it establishes that foods they are not fond of, like vegetables, are “bad” and dessert is “good.”
+Bribing kids with sweets that are typically served as dessert is never a good idea because it establishes that foods they are not fond of, like vegetables, are “bad” and dessert is “good.”

 What to do instead: Have a family dessert planned occasionally.
-Dessert should be established as a special treat but not tied to another food or used as a reward.
+Dessert should be established as a special treat and not tied to another food or used as a reward.

 4. Making a separate meal for picky eaters.

-Instead, make sure each meal made has one or two elements every member of the family will eat.
+What to do instead: Make sure each meal made has one or two elements every member of the family will eat.
 If chicken and pasta tend to be winners, try serving the chicken and pasta with broccoli or carrots.